aerisweather/aerisjs/docs/build.md

 * A **minor version** bump (v1.0.0 --> v1.1.0) should be made for any significant additions to the library.
 This would include new features and functionality.
 * A **patch** bump (v1.0.0 --> v1.0.1) can be used whenever there are minor changes to code which do not change the library interface (eg. bug fixes).

+### Aeris.js Beta Versioning Policy

 While Aeris.js is in beta, we are using a major version of 0.x.x, and are not enforcing major version bumps for interface-breaking changes.
+Instead, the following versioning policiy will be used:

+* A **minor version** bump (v0.1.0 --> v0.2.0) indicates a breaking change to the library.
+* A **patch** bump (v0.1.0 --> v0.1.1) indicates new features and/or minor changes and bug fixes.
+See the [changelog](../CHANGELOG.md) for specifics.